Opposite impact of thermal expansion and phonon anharmonicity on the phonon-limited resistivity of elemental metals from first principles

 When the temperature increases to 610~K, as shown in Fig.~\ref{fig:fig3}(b), the impact of TE and phonon anharmonicity on scattering rates is quite similar to the case at 310~K. The only difference is that, at higher temperatures, both the impact of the two properties on scattering rates becomes more pronounced.
 To further investigate the electron-phonon scattering process, we also show the spectral decomposition of the electron scattering rates at 610~K in Fig.~\ref{fig:fig3}(c).
 We find that when only TE is considered, the phonons with energies from 2 to 4~meV provide most of the scattering.
 The contribution to electron scattering from phonons with energies smaller than 2~meV is not so strong, despite a soft mode at the $\mathbf{q}=\mathbf{X}$ point due to their smaller phonon density of states.
 This analysis highlights the relationship between electron-phonon scattering and phonon softening.
 When phonon anharmonicity is further included, the spectral decomposition becomes quite close to the case in which both finite-temperature effects are ignored.
 In addition, a slight increase in the phonon energy of around 4~meV of the spectral decomposition is found, which is consistent with the gradually eliminated softening phonons with temperatures shown in Fig.~\ref{fig:fig2}(c).

 To assess the generality of this antagonistic effect between lattice TE and phonon anharmonicity, we further investigated the electrical resistivity of aluminum and niobium.
 Unlike Pb, Nb shows a Kohn anomaly related to its nesting Fermi surface~\cite{Powell1968,Tidholm2020}.
 For Al and Nb we use the experimental temperature-dependent lattice constant~\cite{Bandyopadhyay1978,Nenno1960,Wang1998} and provide all computational details and convergence studies in Sec.~S3 of the SI~\cite{Wang2025}.
 The calculated electrical resistivity matches quite well with experiments below 500~K in Al and Nb when both TE and anharmonicity are excluded, with the comparison shown in Fig.~\ref{fig:fig4}.
 We find that the case of Al is very similar to Pb and that the impact of TE and phonon anharmonicity is opposite and of similar magnitude.

-Interestingly, we find that the case of Nb is different, and although the impact of TE and phonon anharmonicity is also opposite, they do not cancel each other.
-In this case, the effect of the phonon anharmonicity is stronger, which brings the results closer to experiment~\cite{hellwege1982}.
-We attribute the remaining overestimation to saturation effects~\cite{Gunnarsson2003}.
+We note that there is an underestimation between calculations and experiments above 500~K. A similar underestimation was found in a previous theoretical study using the lowest order variational approximation (LOVA)~\cite{giri2019}, an approximated solution to the BTE.